minio/minio/docs/select/README.md

 > This implementation is compatible with AWS S3 Select API

+### Implemention status:

+- Full S3 SQL syntax is supported
+- All aggregation, conditional, type-conversion and strings SQL functions are supported
+- JSONPath expressions are not yet evaluated
+- Large numbers (more than 64-bit) are not yet supported
+- Date related functions are not yet supported (EXTRACT, DATE_DIFF, etc)
+- S3's reserved keywords list is not yet respected

 ## 1. Prerequisites
 - Install Minio Server from [here](http://docs.minio.io/docs/minio-quickstart-guide).
 - Familiarity with AWS S3 API